maning/learnosm/_posts/en/lgu3/0200-12-23-editing-with-josm.md

 -  The pink box represents the area of the map that we would like to download for editing.
-Unless you have moved the map window since you opened your GPS file or Walking Papers, the box should be drawn around the correct area.
+Unless you have moved the map window since you opened your GPS file or Field Papers, the box should be drawn around the correct area.
 However if you would like to download a larger area, you can draw a new box.
 To draw a new box, click on the map, hold your left mouse button down, and drag your mouse to create